 Tender Number:

 Tender Title:

 TMA operates procurement processes which are fair, transparent, and able to withstand probity.
 In view of this, TMA requires that any potential bidder who participates in its procurement processes declares any actual or potential conflicts of interest.
 Bidders who do not declare relevant conflicts of interest and do not sign this form will not be permitted to participate in TMA's procurement processes.

-Conflict of interest declaration Potential conflicts of interest can include the following (but the list is not exhaustive):- Relationship/ Association with TMA staff members and/or representatives.
-Relationship/Association with TMA Board Members and/or office bearers Where applicable; if the bidder was involved in earlier phases of the project for which bids/proposals are now being sought.
+I. Conflict of interest declaration

+Potential conflicts of interest can include the following (but the list is not exhaustive):-

+- 1. Relationship/ Association with TMA staff members and/or representatives. - 2.
+Relationship/Association with TMA Board Members and/or office bearers - 3.
+Where applicable; if the bidder was involved in earlier phases of the project for which bids/proposals are now being sought. - 4.
 Knowledge of TMA's terms of reference or any bidding documents before they were officially published.

 If you are in any doubt about whether something is a potential conflict of interest, you are advised to declare it below.

 Either:

-A) I wish to declare the following conflict(s) of interest:- 1
+A) I wish to declare the following conflict(s) of interest:-

 or

+On hohalf of your daw

 B) I have no conflicts of interest to declare.

 Please note that TMA reserves the right to disqualify a bidder if an actual or potential conflict of interest that was not declared, is later discovered.

-On behalf of vendor:
+On benan of vendor.

 Organisation's name:

 Title of Signatory:

 Signature:

 Date: